kyuff/testdata/README.md

 ### Can I control how values are generated?

 Yes, use the option `testdata.WithGenerator` which accepts a func that provides a specific type.
-This func will be called each type there is a need to generate that specific type.
+This func will be called each time there is a need to generate that specific type.
 This is a method to override the default generator.

 ## Example